b3dr0ck - {THM} Room

 -

-fred@b3dr0ck:~$ sudo -l Matching Defaults entries for fred on b3dr0ck: env_reset, mail_badpass, secure_path=/usr/local/sbin\:/usr/local/bin\:/usr/sbin\:/usr/bin\:/sbin\:/bin\:/snap/bin User fred may run the following commands on b3dr0ck: (ALL : ALL) NOPASSWD: /usr/bin/base32 /root/pass.txt (ALL : ALL) NOPASSWD: /usr/bin/base64 /root/pass.txt
+fred@b3dr0ck:~$ sudo -l Matching Defaults entries for fred on b3dr0ck: env_reset, mail_badpass, secure_path=/usr/local/sbin\:/usr/local/bin\:/usr/sbin\:/usr/bin\:/sbin\:/bin\:/snap/bin User fred may run the following commands on b3dr0ck: (ALL : ALL) NOPASSWD: /usr/bin/base32 /root/pass.txt (ALL : ALL) NOPASSWD: /usr/bin/base64 /root/pass.txt - Interesting, user fred is allowed to use sudo for commands base32 and base64, against what looks like root password /root/pass.txt

 - Let's try to see what's in that file...